azahraa2/CS598DLH/README.md

 ## Running the code
 ### Data preprocessing
 In ./data, you can find the well-preprocessed data in pickle form.
 Also, it's easy to re-generate the data as follows:
-1.  download [MIMIC data](https://mimic.physionet.org/gettingstarted/dbsetup/) and put DIAGNOSES_ICD.csv, PRESCRIPTIONS.csv, PROCEDURES_ICD.csv in ./data/
+1. Download [MIMIC data](https://mimic.physionet.org/gettingstarted/dbsetup/) and put DIAGNOSES_ICD.csv, PRESCRIPTIONS.csv, PROCEDURES_ICD.csv in ./data/
-2.  download [DDI data](https://www.dropbox.com/s/8os4pd2zmp2jemd/drug-DDI.csv?dl=0) and put it in ./data/
+2. Download [DDI data](https://www.dropbox.com/s/8os4pd2zmp2jemd/drug-DDI.csv?dl=0) and put it in ./data/
-3.  run code **./data/EDA.ipynb**.
+3. Run the code **./data/EDA.ipynb**.
 You can simply run this code on a Jupyter Notebook.
 Note that the above files are prerequisites to output the pickle files.

 Data information in ./data:
   - records_final.pkl is the input data with four dimension (patient_idx, visit_idx, medical modal, medical id) where medical model equals 3 made of diagnosis, procedure and drug.